canjs/canjs/docs/can-guides/topics/debugging.md

 There is a CanJS Devtools Chrome Extension available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/canjs-devtools/hhdfadlgplkpapjfehnjhcebebgmibcb).

-Once installed, you will see a CanJS icon next to the address bar:
+Once installed, a CanJS icon will be displayed next to the address bar:

 <img src="../../docs/can-guides/images/devtools/canjs-button-disabled.png"
   class="bit-docs-screenshot"
   alt="The CanJS Devtools extension icon - disabled" width="600px"/>

 Initially, this icon will be disabled.
-In order to enable the extension, you need to install [can-debug] as explained in [Setup Debugging](#SetUpDebugging).
-Make sure you have `can-debug@2` or higher.
+In order to enable the extension, [can-debug] 2.0.0 or higher must be installed as explained in [Set Up Debugging](#SetUpDebugging).
 Once this is set up, the icon will be enabled:

 <img src="../../docs/can-guides/images/devtools/canjs-button-enabled.png"
   class="bit-docs-screenshot"